bullistic-hq/bullistic-campaign-treasury-manager/README.md

 # Overview

-This repo contains the Formfunction campaign treasury manager program and SDK.
+This repo contains the Bullistic campaign treasury manager program and SDK.
 The goals of this program are as follows:

 1. A campaign’s treasury can be funded by a generative mint sale and/or auction house sales (e.g. auctions, instant sales, editions, offers).
 The treasury mint will be either SOL or USDC, but we will not have mixed treasuries.